 Recovery is possible.

-Our organization believes that prevention works, treatment is effective, and people recover.
+We believe that prevention works, treatment is effective, and people recover.
 We are about helping people find their path forward and seeing life through a hopeful lens.
-This is about more than programs, services and resources.
-This is about people who care deeply.
-People who have dedicated their lives to helping others.
-People who see not only the challenges others face, but the person who faces them.
-When you are ready to take the next step towards recovery please reach out to our call center to find the best fit of services for your individual needs.
+This is about more than programs, services, and resources.
+This is about people who care deeply, people who have dedicated their lives to helping others, people who see not only the challenges others face, but the person who faces them.
+When you are ready to take the next step towards recovery, please reach out to our call center to get started.

 Peer Support